AP review: State supply stocks sparse and dated before virus

 JEFFERSON CITY, Mo (AP) — Last autumn, when schools were in session, sports stadiums full and no one had even heard of the COVID-19 disease, the Missouri health department made an eerily foreshadowing request.

-It asked the state for $300,000 to buy supplies and services in case of a large-scale disease outbreak.
+It asked the state for $300,000 to buy supplies in case of a large-scale disease outbreak.
 The goal was to fill a gap between local and federal sources.

-Today, as states are spending billions of dollars buying supplies in the fight against the coronavirus, that October funding request appears woefully insufficient.
+Today, as states spend billions of dollars in the fight against the coronavirus, that October funding request appears woefully insufficient.
 Yet it highlights a stark fact: States were not stocked for a pandemic and have been scrambling to catch up.

 An Associated Press review of more than 20 states found that before the coronavirus outbreak many had at least a modest supply of N95 masks, gowns, gloves and other medical equipment.
 But those were often well past their expiration dates — left over from the H1N1 influenza outbreak a decade ago.

-The shortage of supplies stemmed from a variety of factors — a decline in public health funding, a cost-saving dependence on having inventory on hand only for immediate use and a belief that the federal government could come to the rescue with its Strategic National Stockpile.
+The supply shortage stemmed from a variety of factors — a decline in public health funding, a cost-saving dependence on having inventory on hand only for immediate use and a belief that the federal government could come to the rescue with its Strategic National Stockpile.

 In hindsight, the federal stockpile proved insufficient for a nationwide viral outbreak, and a worldwide competition for scarce supplies revealed the folly of counting on rapid deliveries.

 “You could see it in almost every state, in every locality, and the federal government level: depleting the resources, depleting the inventory, and hoping when you need them they will be available,” said Gerard Anderson, a health policy professor at Johns Hopkins University, which has tracked coronarivus cases and deaths across the world.